felixrh/aws-storage-workshop/scenario-2/module-2/README.md

 <summary><strong>Step-by-step instructions (expand for details)</strong></summary><p>

 1. SSH into the Linux Instance created in module 1
-2. Create the directory that will contain the NSF shared files
+2. Create the directory that will contain the NFS shared files

 `sudo mkdir -p /mnt/nfs/s3`